2016 to present: Cari Carpenter (Interim Director)

 Celebrations marking the 30th anniversary of women’s studies at WVU kick off with a reception in January.
 A reunion and panel discussion in September brings together many past directors, faculty and staff to share their experiences.

-Approval is granted to change our name to the Center for Women’s & Gender Studies.
+Approval is granted to change our name to the Center for Women’s and Gender Studies.

 The Center moves from Eiesland Hall to a temporary home at 325 Willey Street.